• Skip to primary navigation

 Do I Need To Remove Tomato Skins?

-There is no need to remove the skin from the tomatoes before chopping.
-The tomato skins will cook down when you salsa is simmering on the stove.
+No, you don't need to remove the skin from Tomatoes.
+The Tomato skins will cook down when the Salsa is simmering on the stove.
 Coarsely slice and chop the tomatoes and you're ready to cook.

 How Long Does Canned Salsa Last?